 - your view of what you need and what's important to you in life

-- what support you need to make decisions in your life, such as where you live, and getting support with your finances
+- what support you need to make decisions in your life, like where you live, and getting support with your finances

-- the tasks you need help with, for example getting up in the morning, washing and dressing, shopping or housework
+- the tasks you need help with, like getting up in the morning, washing and dressing, shopping or doing housework

 - eating and drinking - what help you need to prepare and eat meals